Updated: Jan 19

 Because Jesus is my constant companion, I don’t need to worry about “what if”.
 He is outside of time which means he is already in my future.
 I just need to focus on today… on what I’m called to do today… on what I’m grateful for today.

 To be honest, I really don’t know how people face these tough situations without Jesus.
 The Truth of God’s Word, plus hearing my husband, family and friends pray for me was the best comfort.
-Did I and do I still struggle with fear?
+Do I still struggle with fear?
 Yes, but prayer and God’s Word have given me the courage to continue moving forward.

 COMMENT BELOW: What song has encouraged you?
 (You never know, I might end up featuring that song in a future YouTube video!)